-Native American Influences on M
+Native American Influences on Modern U.S. Culture

-When the first Europeans came to the North encountered the completely new cultures of the Nati America.
-Native Americans, who had highly develc have been as curious about the strange European ma were curious about them.
-As always happens when contact, there was a cultural exchange.
-Native Ame Europeans' ways, and the Europeans adopted some Americans have made many valuable contributions t in the areas of language, art, food, and government.
+When the first Europeans came to the North American continent, they encountered the completely new cultures of the Native American peoples of North America.
+Native Americans, who had highly developed cultures in many respects, must have been as curious about the strange European manners and customs as the Europeans were curious about them.
+As always happens when two or more cultures come into contact, there was a cultural exchange.
+Native Americans adopted some of the Europeans' ways, and the Europeans adopted some of their ways.
+As a result, Native Americans have made many valuable contributions to modern U.S. culture, particularly in the areas of language, art, food, and government.

-First of all, Native Americans left a permane The early English-speaking settlers borrowed from s languages words for places in this new land.
-All acr rivers, and states with Native American names.
-For Iowa, Illinois, and Alabama are named after Native.
-Chicago, Miami, and Spokane.
-In addition to place Native American languages the words for animals an Chipmunk, moose, raccoon, skunk, tobacco, and squ
+First of all, Native Americans left a permanent mark on the English language.
+The early English-speaking settlers borrowed from several different Native American languages words for places in this new land.
+All across the country are cities, towns, rivers, and states with Native American names.
+For example, the states of Delaware, Iowa, Illinois, and Alabama are named after Native American tribes, as are the cities of Chicago, Miami, and Spokane.
+In addition to place names, English adopted from various Native American languages the words for animals and plants found in the Americas.
+Chipmunk, moose, raccoon, skunk, tobacco, and squash are just a few examples.
+Although the vocabulary of English is the area that shows the most Native

-Although the vocabulary of English is the an American influence, it is not the only area of U.S. cu with Native Americans.
-Art is another important are contributions.
-Wool rugs woven by women of the N Mexico are highly valued works of art in the United made from silver and turquoise is also very popular western and southwestern regions of the United Stat leather products, and beadwork can be found in man handicrafts are a treasured part of U.S. culture.
+Although the vocabulary of English is the area that shows the most Native American influence, it is not the only area of U.S. culture that has been shaped by contact with Native Americans.
+Art is another important area of important Native American contributions.
+Wool rugs woven by women of the Navajo tribe in Arizona and New Mexico are highly valued works of art in the United States.
+Native American jewelry made from silver and turquoise is also very popular and very expensive.
+Especially in the western and southwestern regions of the United States, native crafts such as pottery, leather products, and beadwork can be found in many homes.
+Indeed, native art, and handicrafts are a treasured part of U.S. culture.

-In addition to language and art, agriculture is Native American had a great and lasting influence of Europe, Africa, and Asia.
-Being skilled farmers, the American taught the newcomers many things about -U.S. schoolchild has heard the story of how Native / place a dead fish in a planting hole to provide fertiliz Furthermore, they taught the settlers irrigation metho foods people in the United States eat today were intr Americans.
-For example, corn and chocolate were u staples in the U.S. diet.
+In addition to language and art, agriculture is another area of important in which Native American had a great and lasting influence on the peoples who arrived here from Europe, Africa, and Asia.
+Being skilled farmers, the Native Americans of North American taught the newcomers many things about farming techniques and crops.
+Every U.S. schoolchild has heard the story of how Native Americans taught the first settlers to place a dead fish in a planting hole to provide fertilizer for the growing plant.
+Furthermore, they taught the settlers irrigation methods and crop rotation.
+Many of the foods people in the United States eat today were introduced to the Europeans by Native Americans.
+For example, corn and chocolate were unknown in Europe.
+Now they are staples in the U.S. diet.